 More information on DLC Visiting Scholars is available here.

 We aim to provide faculty with support with relatively straight forward and simple application and follow up requirements.

 Some activities funded by the DLC are, for example, research trips, research assistants, reading groups, and visiting speakers.
 For a full list of eligible expenses, please see our funding policy here.

 We offer two funding awards.
 A small award of up to $2000 is offered on a rolling basis, and we aim to make funding decisions within two weeks.
 A large award of up to $7000 is offered in two annual competitions, one in February and one in October.

 As important as funding, we can also provide logistical support, such as working with visitors to assist in expense claims or reimbursement to departmental accounts.
 Given adequate lead time, we can coordinate events by booking rooms at Harbour Centre; organizing food and drink; preparing event posters; and announcing the event to our networks.
 In some cases, we may also provide funds for a dinner after a lecture.

 For visiting speakers, we encourage you to seek additional funding, such as from your own department or if your there is interest in another department as well, you can apply for internal support.

-Individual research or travel grants offered by ORS (visit ORS website here):
+Individual research or travel grants offered by ORS (expand below or visit ORS website here):

 - VPR Travel Grants are provided for faculty in areas supported by SSHRC to attend conferences to present a paper (including the presentation of a poster in a poster session), to serve as a keynote speaker or in the case of faculty in the School for the Contemporary Arts, to present one’s own creative work to a peer group.
 Faculty are eligible for this grant once every two years.
 Presently, it covers airfare (domestic: $500; international: $1,200).